novaggrey/login-signup/README.md

+# A Login & Sign Up Form
-# A Login & Sign Up Form using React JS
+A Login & Sign Up Form using React JS